-Tourism in ItalyItaly recorded a total of 52 million tourists in 2016, ranking 5th in the world in absolute terms.
+Tourism in ItalyItaly recorded a total of 38 million tourists in 2020, ranking 6th in the world in absolute terms.

 Without including the size of a country, such a ranking list may not be very meaningful.
-By putting the tourist numbers in relation to the population of Italy, the result is much more comparable picture: With 0.86 tourists per resident, Italy ranked 60th in the world.
-In Southern Europe, it ranked 11th.
+By putting the tourist numbers in relation to the population of Italy, the result is much more comparable picture: With 0.65 tourists per resident, Italy ranked 58th in the world.
+In Southern Europe, it ranked 8th.

 Development of the tourism sector in Italy from 1995 to 2020The following chart shows the number of tourist arrivals registered in Italy each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
-The red line represents the average of all countries in Southern Europe.
+The red line represents the average of all 14 countries in Southern Europe.

-Revenues from tourismIn 1995, tourism revenues amounted to 30.43 billion USD, or about 2.6 percent of the gross national product.
-This corresponded to about 31.05 million tourists at that time and roughly 980 USD per person.
-Within 21 years, the country's dependence on tourism has decreased slightly.
-In the last year of the survey, the revenue now amounts to 40.37 billion USD, accounting for 2.2 percent of the gross national product.
-Each visitor now spends an average of 771 USD for his holiday in Italy.Annual receipts as percentage of the gross national product:
+Revenues from tourismIn 1995, tourism revenues amounted to 30.41 billion USD, or about 2.6 percent of the gross national product.
+This corresponded to about 55.71 million tourists at that time and roughly 546 USD per person.
+Within 25 years, the country's dependence on tourism has decreased slightly.
+Before the outbreak of the COVID-19 pandemic, sales were $51.91 billion billion, 2.6 percent of gross national product.
+Thus, each visitor spent an average of $544 on their vacation in Italy.

 All data for Italy in detail